 Local authorities are one of the UK’s largest employers, with more than a million people working for councils throughout the UK.
 From working in offices in administrative and financial roles through to work in waste collection and recycling facilities, the scope of work undertaken by council employees is extensive.

 If you are employed by the council and you have had an accident at work within the past three years, you may be entitled to make a work accident compensation claim.
-Our network of personal injury lawyers have vast experience in helping people in this very position seek compensation from the council at fault for their injury.
+We work with a network of personal injury lawyers that have vast experience in helping people in this very position seek compensation from the council at fault for their injury.

-If you would like to discuss an accident you have been involved in, or you would simply like to find out more about the process of making a claim, feel free to contact us by entering your details into the contact form above.
-One of our experienced claims handlers will call you back for a free consultation, and they will be happy to answer any questions you may have.
+If you would like to discuss an accident you have been involved in, or you would simply like to find out more about the process of making a claim, call free on 0800 678 1410 or click here to request a call back.
+An experienced claims adviser will call you back for a free consultation, and they will be happy to answer any questions you may have.

 |No Win No Fee Service||Council Claims Specialists|